Fender Acoustasonic 90 Guitar Amp Review

-There are many great electric guitar amplifiers on the market for under $500.
+There are not many guitar amps on the market that offer what the acoustasonic 90 does.
 Finding one that is made for an acoustic and also sounds great can be a challenge.

 The acoustasonic 90 really impressed me, it is capable of providing some great tones and effects!
 The addition of a mic input was also a really cool feature and not one to be overlooked.
 For the beginner learning on an electro-acoustic guitar, this is your next amp!

 The addition of a direct out XLR jack on the back really makes this a solid choice for those who play small gigs.

 The amp can also be used with a foot switch which is highly recommended for added versatility.